fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 }
 ```

-If we want to see a sample of size, 10, from all the favorite numbers in the database, we could issue the query:
+If we want to see a sample of size, 10, from all the favorite numbers in the ledger, we could issue the query:

 ```flureeql
 {